 The goal of the project is to question languages and practices associated with the use of a map and its materiality.
 We consider cartography as a field of exploration and of visual, practical, and theoretical propositions.

 This question will concern more specifically the cartography of islands.
 Islands are geographic realities, but also viewpoints from where we can question the state of the world and its spaces.
 The island can also be understood as a metaphor and a sketch of human thought and perception.
 The map of an island is an image of how people represent the world and its inhabitants.
 The cartography of islands, which at first had nautical purposes, could be interpreted as a reproduction of the point of view and of the way of life of island people.

 The study will focus on a body maps that are both modern and contemporary, scientific and artistic, coming from very different cultural and geographical areas.
 Research will be intrinsically interdisciplinary, crossing different point of views such as history, geography, philosophy, aesthetics, economy, art, etc.

-The team is in residency at the Camargo Foundation from April 25 to May 9, 2018 in partnership with LabexMed.
+The team was in residency at the Camargo Foundation from October 29 to November 12, 2017 and will stay for another residency from April 25 to May 9, 2018 in partnership with LabexMed.